-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: C limatic Factors 16.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 16.
 Reduce Herefordshire's vulnerability to the impacts of climate change as well as its contribution to the problem.
 Resource consumption and climate change.
-Transport patronage by mode % of Herefordshire residents who travel to work by: Car: 70.1% Foot: 14.7: Bicycle: 4.3% Bus: 2% Train: 0.8% Motorbike: 0.8% Taxi: 0.3% Other: 7% Local data for the Parish is as follows: Car 70.4%; bus 15.1%; taxi 1.7%; bicycle 4.4%; motorcycle 0.3%; community transport 1.3%; walk 6.8% The number of people cycling or travelling by bus as the main form transport to get to work declined between 2001 and 2011 - across England and Wales there was little change in either.
+Transport patronage by mode % of Herefordshire residents who travel to work by: Car: 70.1% Foot: 14.7: Bicycle: 4.3% Bus: 2% Train: 0.8% Motorbike: 0.8% Taxi: 0.3% Other: 7% There is no locally specific data available at present The number of people cycling or travelling by bus as the main form transport to get to work declined between 2001 and 2011 - across England and Wales there was little change in either.
 Walking or driving a car or van on the other hand increased.
-To encourage the take up of alternative modes to the transport.
+To encourage the take up of lesser polluting modes of transport.
 There are a lack of transport options for many rural communities and therefore high car ownership and dependency - the last decade has seen a 15 per cent increase in household car ownership, although this is not reflected in traffic flows of recent years with volumes in Hereford City and wider county having decreased.
 The proportion of people working from home increased over the decade from 15 per cent in 2001 to 17 per cent in 2011.
+2011 Census

-2011 Census 16.
-Reduce Herefordshire's vulnerability to the impacts of Resource consumption and climate Number of decentralised energy schemes There is no countywide or locally specific data available at - To contribute towards the national target.
-Should be monitored through AMR following the adoption of the -
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 16.
+Reduce Herefordshire's vulnerability to the impacts of climate change as well as its contribution to the problem.
+Resource consumption and climate change.
+Number of decentralised energy schemes granted permission.
+There is no countywide or locally specific data available at present. - To contribute towards the national target.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -